Sunday, 12 July 2020

 Analysis

-· The chapter ‘Long Walk to Freedom’ is an extract from the autobiography of Nelson Mandela, the first President of South Africa.
+· The chapter ‘Long Walk to Freedom’ is an extract from the autobiography of Nelson Mandela titled as 'A Long Walk to Freedom'.
+He was the first President of free South Africa.

 · The chapter shares Mandela’s proud moments at the inauguration ceremony, initial parts of his speech offering his tribute to all freedom fighters and countless martyrs.